Woodward If It Makes You Happy One Day

 Debate

 I really enjoy debate.
 Debate is the most rewarding activity I have ever done.
 But debate didn't always feel rewarding while I was doing it.
 Accordingly, I hope that everybody prioritizes having fun, and then learning and improving.
-If you do things that infringe on the ability of everyone to have fun, learn, and improve, I will be sad.

 From Johnnie Stupek's paradigm: "I encourage debaters to adopt speaking practices that make the debate easier for me to flow including: structured line-by-line, clarity when communicating plan or counterplan texts, emphasizing important lines in the body of your evidence, and descriptively labelling off-case positions in the 1NC."